 Damp can cause serious damage, not only to the appearance of home but to the structure of the property and your health.
-It can lead to the deterioration of masonry, cause plaster to crumble, wooden beams and floorboards to decay and leave bubbling on your wallpaper.
+It can lead to the deterioration of masonry, cause plaster to crumble, wooden beams and floorboards to decay, chimney breasts to crack and leave bubbling on your wallpaper.

 Unfortunately, inappropriate treatments for damp problems commonly cause more damage and leads to unnecessary expense through the installation of damp proof courses and sealing up walls rather than improve their ability to breathe.

 It is important to understand the difference between old buildings and new builds in order to remedy the damp patches that are appearing in your home.

 Condensation damp is more commonly found on windows when the warm air circulates around a property and lands on the cold window panes which forms water droplets - condensation.